doawoo/telegram_fetch/README.md

 # TelegramFetch

-A simple library to help fetch account information from Telegram users by username.
+A simple Elixir library to help fetch account information from Telegram users by username.

 ### Usage: